European Accessibility Act: Ecommerce Compliance Guide

 Your entire e commerce service must work with assistive technologies.
 Screen readers.
 Keyboard navigation.
 Voice commands.
 EAA requirements apply to all ecommerce websites, e commerce companies, and online platforms offering products and services to EU consumers.
 Every step from browsing to payment processing.

 The technical standard is Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
-These web content accessibility guidelines define the baseline accessibility requirements for all ecommerce platforms.
+These guidelines define the baseline accessibility requirements for all ecommerce platforms.
+For a practical breakdown of what each WCAG requirement means for your store, the accessible checkout guide walks through the specific implementation steps for payment flows.

 E Commerce Services Covered by Accessibility Requirements